phpDocumentor/phpDocumentor/docs/manual/for-developers/architecture/introduction.rst

 ====================== =========================================================================================
 Application            Component representing the application itself, wires all other components.
 — Cilex_               Command Line Application light-weight Framework.
-— Plugins              Core module adding Plugin support to phpDocumentor.
+— Service Providers    Cilex_ service providers are leveraged to provide plugins for phpDocumentor.
 Descriptor             Light-weight objects providing an OO description of the structure of a project.
 Parser                 Finds all files the need to be reflected, reflects those and builds a Project Descriptor.
 — Reflection           Breaks down the source of a single PHP file into elements using Static Reflection.
 —— ReflectionDocBlock  Breaks down a DocBlock to its bare elements.
+Compiler               Processes the built Project Descriptor using a series of compiler passes — Linker               Compiler pass used to generate link Fields and Descriptors (such as a parent class).
+— Compiler passes      Allows the system, and Service Providers, to add additional behaviour to the system.
-Transformer            Transforms the Project Descriptor into a (series of) artifacts(s).
+— Transformer          Transforms the Project Descriptor into a (series of) artifacts(s).
 ====================== =========================================================================================

 Details on these components (except for Cilex_) are described in subsequent chapters.